asa55/asa55.github.io/assets/content/home.md

 ![me](https://raw.githubusercontent.com/asa55/asa55.github.io/master/assets/images/me.png)
 ### Alex Augenstein: Engineer, Scientist, Entrepreneur

 ## This site is in active development.
-I'm using it primarily as a professional demonstration, but I think there are some great nuggets on here that everyone might enjoy.
-I hope you find this resource helpful as you browse around, and if you have any suggestions for this site please feel free to [let me know in the repo on GitHub](https://github.com/asa55/asa55.github.io/issues)
+In a sense this is for professional demonstration, but the content of this site is a compilation of my own personal reference notes I actually use and come back to.
+I hope you find this resource insightful as you browse around, and if you have any suggestions please feel free to [share your thoughts with me on GitHub](https://github.com/asa55/asa55.github.io/issues)

 ## A little bit about me
 ### Work